maxims94/get-your-solboard/README.md

 It could work like this: The merchant presents the customer with a QR code that encodes the URL of an endpoint.
 The customer's wallet sends its public key to this endpoint, allowing the merchant to recognize this customer as the "current customer".
 (In the case of a browser, the endpoint URL must include the user's session ID so that it can be associated with the public key).
 The customer now interacts with the merchant and eventually chooses a purchase option.
 The server creates a transaction, signs it and presents it to the customer as a second QR code.
 The customer scans it, approves it and sends it to the network.

 As side-effect, you would not need a browser wallet anymore.
 It would be sufficient to scan QR codes with your phone.

+A small change in the protocol could go a long way in improving the customer's shopping experience.

 ### Example: Self-service kiosk